orestropi/a3-Experiment/README.md

 ---
 ![first chart](./errorgraph.png)

-As you can see here, our bar chart results are quite similar to the Cleveland and McGill results.
-However, our pie chart results were slightly worse than Cleveland and McGill with a larger spread as well.
-Looking at their methodology, it looks like they labeled their slices with letters at each slice's midpoint and their slices were all pretty large.
-These factors could have led to improved graphical perception compared to our study where we only limited the size of our pie chart slices when they became close to imperceptible.
+Our bar chart results are very similar to the Cleveland and McGill results, as you can see.
+Our pie chart results, on the other hand, were marginally poorer than Cleveland and McGill, with a greater spread.
+According to their technique, they labeled their slices with letters at the halfway of each slice, and their slices were all rather large.
+In contrast to our study, where we only reduced the size of our pie chart segments when they were nearly unnoticeable, these characteristics could have improved graphical perception.

 bootstrapped log2 error distribution
 ---